Jean-Bédel Bokassa: Trial

-Former president Dacko was called to the witness stand to testify that he had seen photographs of butchered bodies hanging in the cold-storage rooms of Bokassa's palace immediately after the 1979 coup.
-When the defence put up a reasonable doubt during the cross-examination of Dacko that he could not be positively sure if the photographs he had seen were of dead bodies to be used for consumption, Bokassa's former security chief was called to testify that he had cooked human flesh stored in the walk-in freezers and served it to Bokassa on an occasional basis.
-The prosecution did not examine the rumours that Bokassa had served the flesh of his victims to French President Giscard and other visiting dignitaries.
+One of the most lurid allegations against Bokassa was that of cannibalism.
+Former President Dacko was called to the witness stand to testify that he had seen photographs of butchered bodies hanging in the cold-storage rooms of Bokassa's palace immediately after the 1979 coup.
+Photographs apparently showing a fridge in the palace that contained the bodies of schoolchildren were also published in Paris Match magazine.
+When the defence put up a reasonable doubt during the cross-examination of Dacko that he could not be positively sure if the photographs he had seen were of dead bodies to be used for consumption, Bokassa's former chef was called to testify that he had cooked human flesh stored in the walk-in freezers and served it to Bokassa on an occasional basis.
+The prosecution did not examine rumours that Bokassa had served some of the flesh of his victims to visiting foreign dignitaries.